 Warriors should have no problems 3-peating

 Even more mind-boggling, the team from the Bay Area is looking to win it’s fourth championship in that time span.
-Golden State is listed as a 1.44 favorite to accomplish that feat.
+Golden State is listed as a 1.36 favorite to accomplish that feat.
 With the way Steph Curry, Klay Thompson, Draymond Green and Co. have been playing, it’s not difficult to see why they’ve been so unstoppable.
 This unit is playing out of this world.

 That’s why they’re once again my pick to take home the Finals title.
 At this point, it feels like it doesn’t matter who they play.
 Whether it’s Toronto or Milwaukee, both teams will have its hands full with this historic lineup.
 Oh, and don’t think we’ve forgotten about Kevin Durant not playing a single game against Portland.
 Yet, that didn’t prevent the team from pulling off the 4-0 sweep against Damian Dillard, CJ McCollum and the rest of their teammates?
 Unreal.